divyaa0619/COGNIFYZ_L1_Task2/README.md

 4.Computed mean, median, and standard deviation

 💡 Key Insights

-Numerical columns provide useful statistical insights Some cities contain significantly more restaurants than others Certain cuisines are more popular across restaurants Country distribution is uneven in the dataset Descriptive analysis helps understand restaurant trends
+1.Numerical columns provide useful statistical insights 2.Some cities contain significantly more restaurants than others 3.Certain cuisines are more popular across restaurants 4.Country distribution is uneven in the dataset 5.Descriptive analysis helps understand restaurant trends

 📷 Output